Correlated states in charge-transfer heterostructures based on rhombohedral multilayer graphene

 where $U_d$ is the layer-resolved on-site energy obtained from self-consistent electrostatic screening calculation. $U_s(\br)$ is the superlattice potential from substrate's long-wavelength charge order with the period $U_s(\br) = U_s(\br+\bf{L_s})$ with $\bf{L_s}$ superlattice vector.

-Considering the continuum model with renormalized parameters due to the Coulomb potential from high-energy electrons \cite{gonzalez_nuclphysb1993, kang-rg-prl20, guo-prb24, supp_info}, we find that for a superlattice period exceeding 10\,nm, isolated flat bands appear.
+Considering the continuum model with renormalized parameters due to the Coulomb potential from high-energy electrons \cite{gonzalez_nuclphysb1993, kang-rg-prl20, guo-prb24, supp_info}, we find that for a Wigner superlattice period exceeding 10\,nm, isolated flat bands appear.
 The lowest conduction band (LCB) carries a nonzero Chern number ($|C|=1$) as shown Fig.~\ref{fig:1}(b) for BLG \cite{supp_info}.
-We map out the experimentally relevant parameter space $(E_{\text{ext}},n_{\text{g}})$ in which the LCB of BLG and TriLG exhibit a Chern number $|C|=1$ in Fig.~\ref{fig:3}(c,d), respectively.
-The gray shaded area denotes the conventional state without charge transfer, while dashed lines mark iso-density levels in the RMG layer.
-Solid lines indicate the iso-filling conditions $\nu=1$ and $\nu=2$ of the Wigner-crystal supercell ($\nu = \sqrt{3}L_s^2 n_{\text{g}}/2$, assuming a triangular superlattice as expected for a Wigner crystal \cite{wigner-pr34}).
+In Fig.~\ref{fig:3}(c) and (d), we present the results for Wigner-crystal-coupled BLG with $d_0=4.5\,$\AA\ and $d_0=8\,$\AA, respectively.
+The gray shaded area denotes the conventional state without charge transfer, while dashed lines mark iso-density levels in the BLG layer.
+Solid lines indicate the iso-filling curves $\nu=1$ and $\nu=2$ of the Wigner-crystal supercell ($\nu = \sqrt{3}L_s^2 n_{\text{g}}/2$, assuming a triangular superlattice as expected for a Wigner crystal \cite{wigner-pr34}).
 These topologically nontrivial flat bands, when filled with electrons, are expected to host novel quantum states \cite{cano-bilayer-prl23,cano-multilayer-prb23,zeng-prl24,cano-bGrsuperlat-prb-2024,zhan-patterned-prb25,shi-kagomeFCI-prl-2025}.